Connect with us

 a text box

-Google’s knowledge panels summarize information from search results, in contrast to AI Overview, which generates answers based on its data.
+Google’s knowledge panels summarize information from search results, in contrast to AI Overview, which generates answers based on its training data.

 Screen capture by The Conversation, CC BY-ND